 4. Make changes on a local or staging site first, then update the live site

-It’s still a good idea to test your updates in a development environment first, but you need to be cautious automatically pushing changes to production, in case that process overwrites the database of the live site.
-(As I mentioned earlier, that can cause orders to get lost, and that’s not a headache you want to deal with.)
+It’s still a good idea to test your updates in a development environment first, but you need to be cautious about automatically pushing changes to production, in case that process overwrites the database of the live site.
+(As I mentioned earlier, this can cause orders to get lost, and that’s not a headache you want to deal with.)

 5. Quality check before and after pushing changes live